Last Updated January 2022

-Can you explain what Cyber Essentials actually is?
+Can you explain what the Cyber Essentials scheme actually is?

-Sure, in simple terms, Cyber Essentials helps you to protect your data against the most common cyber threats and helps demonstrate to your clients that you care about their data as well as your cyber security measures.
+In simple terms, the Cyber Essentials scheme is there to help you protect your data against the most common cyber threats while also demonstrating to your clients that you care about their data and your cyber security measures.

 Cyber Essentials makes it easy to understand which areas of your Cyber Security require attention by setting the cyber security standards your organisation will be assessed against.

-Cyber Essentials will tell you where you need to improve as well and ensure you have the 'essentials' to become a cyber safe company.
+As you work towards Cyber Essentials you'll find out where you need to improve your security and ensure you have the 'essentials' to being a cyber secure company.

 We're all the same really...

-I hope you've eaten your biscuits, the next statistic will make you lose your appetite and in truth, it'll make you a little queasy.
+I hope you've eaten your biscuits because the next statistic might make you feel a little queasy...

-According to the 2018 Cyber Security Breaches Survey, almost half of British organisations reported cyber security breaches or attacks over the 12 month period.
+According to the 2021 Cyber Security Breaches Survey, 39% of UK organisations reported cyber security breaches or attacks over the 12 month period - and that's just the ones successfully identified or reported.

 That's a LOT of organisations experiencing problems and that could include your organisation.